sandygudie/quiz-api/documentation/docs/getting-started.md

 # Getting Started

-**QUIZBASE** is free JSON API for requesting multiple choice trivia questions for wide variety of topics in programming.
-You can test your knowledge of basic programming skills.
-No API key is required to request questions.
+**QUIZBASE** is free JSON API for multiple choice trivia questions in programming.
+You get questions on wide variety of topics in programming.
+You can test your knowledge of different programming languages.
+No API key is required.
--The API is built on NodeJs

 ## Request Query